 Shoe Last

+When you’re shoe shopping, think “last.”
+This is the most crucial part of a shoe.
 All good shoes begin with a good last; a three-dimensional mold is used to create all types of shoes, especially high heels.
+The term “footprint” comes from the Old English word “laest,” which means footprint.

+Every shoe considers many factors, including foot shape, heel height, instep, and design.
 A different shoe must be created to develop shoes that vary in height, shape, and structure.

 Upper

-The UPPER is the highest piece of the shoe.
-It protects the foot.
-The UPPER of shoe parts can be constructed from leather, nylon, polyurethane, polyester, or other materials.
-The UPPER can be covered with foam padding or other soft materials, which provide extra cushioning.
+The UPPER can be covered with foam padding or other soft materials, providing extra cushioning.
 The UPPER may be attached to the sole with stitching or glue.
-The UPPER may also be reinforced with other materials such as carbon fiber, Kevlar, or steel.
+It may also be reinforced with other materials such as carbon fiber, Kevlar, or steel.

 Girth